-A three-year project Prioritising Threatened Species in northern Australia is based on this research and runs from July 2016 to June 2019, led by James Cook University’s Associate Professor Jeremey VanderWal.
+A three-year project Prioritising Threatened Species in northern Australia is based on this research and runs from July 2016 to June 2019, led by James Cook University’s Dr Anna Pintor.

-Professor Bob Pressey (Project leader, James Cook University), Dr Jorge Álvarez-Romero (JCU), Associate Professor Samantha Setterfield (The University of Western Australia), Dr Alaric Fisher (Northern Territory Department of Environment and Natural Resources), Professor Dave Pannell (UWA), Dr Vanessa Adams (The University of Queensland), Associate Professor Mark Kennard (Griffith University), Professor Jeremy VanDerWal (JCU)
+This project was led by a large team including Professor Bob Pressey (Project leader, James Cook University (JCU)), Dr Jorge Álvarez-Romero (JCU), Associate Professor Samantha Setterfield (The University of Western Australia), Dr Alaric Fisher (Northern Territory Department of Environment and Natural Resources), Professor Dave Pannell (UWA), Dr Vanessa Adams (The University of Queensland), Associate Professor Mark Kennard (Griffith University) and Professor Jeremy VanDerWal (JCU).

 Bob Pressey, JCU: [email protected].edu.au or 0418 387 681